ganeshk627/pc-build/README.md

 - AMD chip motherboards starts with X(High), B(Lower)
 - The motherboard should be capable of OC (Overclocking)
 - Check for Wifi integrated
+- Check for PCLe generation (5th Gen is better)
-- Check No. of RAM slots
+- Check No. of RAM slots (4 slots better)
 - Check No. of SSD/SATA slots
 - Best motherboard brands are ASUS, MSI, GIGABYTE, ASRock, BIOSTAR, NZXT, etc.